radj307/volume-control-cli/README.md

 Commandline app-specific volume control utility for Windows.

-This is the commandline version of **[Volume Control](https://github.com/radj307/volume-control)**, which adds fully configurable & extensible hotkeys for controlling the mixer volume level of specific apps *(and much more; it even supports addons)*.
+This is the commandline version of **[Volume Control](https://github.com/radj307/volume-control)**, which adds fully configurable & extensible hotkeys for controlling the mixer volume level of specific apps *(and much more)*.

 ## Features